c-blake/lc/README.md

 terminal columns as in `-U4,,,` and have a little `grep <PASTE> /etc/passwd` type helper (or maybe `-U,,,.*`).

-In many little ways, `lc` tries hard to let you get the most out of terminal real estate, targeting max information per row, while staying within an easy to visually parse table format.
-Features along these lines are terse 4 column octal permission codes, and with some rounding 3-column file ages, and 4 column file sizes.
+In many little ways, `lc` tries hard to let you manage terminal real estate, targeting max information per row, while staying within an easy to visually parse table format.
+Features along these lines are terse 4 column octal permission codes, rounding to 3-column file ages, 4 column file sizes.
 If it succeeds too well you can have fewer, more spaced columns out more with `lc -n4` or something.
 If it succeeds too poorly, you can use `-m` or drop format fields *or* if you can/want to rename or move files then `lc -w5 -W$((COLUMNS+10))` shows the widest 5 files in each output column (that'd eg. give you more output cols with 10 more terminal cols, say).
-A hard-to-advocate- but-possible way to save space is `lc -oL`.
-Try it.  { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin.
-Maybe some 2D bin packing expert can weigh in with a counter example. }
+A hard-to-advocate-but-possible way to save space is `lc -oL`.
+Try it.  { I suspect this minimizes rows within a table constraint, but the proof is too small to fit in the margin. ;-)  Maybe some 2D bin packing expert can weigh in with a counter example. }

 In the other direction, `lc` supports informational bonuses like ns-resolution file timestamps with `%1..%9` extensions to the `strftime` format language for